 Researching your CPA Exam Discipline

-Whatever Discipline track you choose to follow, be sure to not only do your own research but consult instructors and advisors on what they think may be the best route for you.
+Whatever Discipline track you choose to follow, be sure to do your own research and also consult with instructors and advisors on what they think may be the best route for you.
 Are you worried that you will select the wrong discipline?
-If you select a discipline and do not pass that section, you are able to select a different discipline section until you pass one discipline section.
-Also, after you pass your discipline and core sections along with your other requirements, you will receive a general CPA license which will not reference the discipline that you selected.
-If you want to change the focus of your career, the discipline that you passed will not hold you back.
+If you select a Discipline and do not pass that section, you can select a different choice until you pass.
+Also, after you pass your Discipline and Core sections and meet your other requirements, you will receive a general CPA license which will not reference your Discipline.
+This way, the one you choose won't negatively impact your career path.

 We at Becker encourage you to approach this choice with excitement, as it offers you an opportunity to learn more about your desired career specialty.
 If you’re a career accountant, you may already have an advantage on your chosen Discipline, given your extra work experience.
 But whatever level of your career you’re at, and no matter which section you choose, you’ll still ultimately become a CPA.